danielemarinazzo/HOI/README.md

 Work in progress.

-For the computation of entropy it uses the gaussian normalization presented in Robin Ince's repository for gaussian copula mutual information (https://github.com/robince/gcmi).
+For the computation of entropy it uses the gaussian formula as coded in Robin Ince's repository for gaussian copula mutual information (https://github.com/robince/gcmi).
 Other estimators are possible of course (at the moment the fast bootstrap works for the covariance based ones).

 The main files are